PicNet/Centazio/src/readme.md

 - Use `is null` / `is not null` instead of `== null` / `!= null`

 ## Logging
 - Logging should prefer lower case.
-When describing code (classes, etc) then proper casing is allowed
+When describing code (classes, etc.) then proper casing is allowed
 - Test all structured logging and add any 'clean' versions of structured output to `LogInitialiser.cs` also override class `ToString()` method where appropriate to support clean structured logging
 - Logging of exceptions should use the exception override logging methods: `Log.Information(exception, message)` and